jkrshw/jessek-blog/content/Posts/simple-victories.md

 	September 10
 	Fix verified in prod for Indonesian authorisation issue

-Indonesia changed its locale a few years ago and to maintain backwards compatibility, Java has special handling for its locale.
+The language code Indonesia changed a few years ago and to maintain backwards compatibility, Java has special handling for the locale.
 In the Javadocs you can read about the side effects and it tells you what not do.
 Yea, we were doing that and it didn't work.

 	September 15
 	Short listed for CERN job